 Demo Account | Yes |

-Educational Content | Webinars, tutorials, education hub, |
+Educational Content | Webinars, tutorials,and an education hub, |

 Regulation | Financial Services Authority in Seychelles |